 These fried cheese balls are a popular snack in Latin America where they’re known as bolitas de queso – literally, little balls of cheese.

-Now, the typical cheese used for these is gouda.
-The real gouda which comes in a ball dipped in red wax.
+The typical cheese used for these is gouda, the real gouda which comes in a ball dipped in red wax.

 Any semi-firm cheese that you like should work.